 It is apparent, that just like everything else in our world, a detox may not be for everyone.
 If you are pregnant, have heart or kidney disease or have diabetes to name a few, then detoxing is probably not for you.

 This does not mean that you cannot ever do some version of it.
 So, it simply means to consult your doctor before embarking upon detoxing.

 Recommendations for a Good Detox:

-I recommend you start with an already done for you plan like the ones at Puree.
-You want to make sure that your detoxing does actually include real foods.
+Firstly, I recommend you start with an already done for you plan like the ones at Puree.
+Secondly, you want to make sure that your detoxing does actually include real foods.
 The real foods will mostly be in the form of fruits (juice detox) or vegetables/seeds (raw salad/food detox).
 As a result, make sure it includes drinking plenty of water too.